vedantmehta14/virtualcardiologist/README.md

 # Virtual Cardiologist
 Our project is used to predict whether a person is suffering from a heart disease or not and giving them cost friendly prescription for medicines.
-install all these modules before running the program unicodedata, click, streamlit_option_menu, streamlit, json, stat, pickle, numpy, requests, streamlit_lottie, pandas, csv. use pip install (module name) to install the specific module.
+Install all these modules before running the program unicodedata, click, streamlit_option_menu, streamlit, json, stat, pickle, numpy, requests, streamlit_lottie, pandas, csv.
+Use pip install (module name) to install the specific module.